noahmirtes/job-search-engine/README.md

 There is also an orchestrator in `orchestrator/` for scheduled profile-based runs.

-That path is separate from the local interactive runner and is mainly for full automated runs.
+That path is separate from the local interactive runner and is mainly for full automated runs of many users.
 If you're just working on the system manually, start with `scripts/run_pipeline.py`.

 ## A few honest rough edges